Axioma Ethica Odini

-Axioma Ethica Odini is the eleventh album by Norwegian extreme metal band Enslaved.
+Axioma Ethica Odini is the eleventh studio album by Norwegian extreme metal band Enslaved.
 It was released on September 27, 2010, via Indie Recordings in Europe and on September 28, 2010, via Nuclear Blast in North America.
 The cover artwork was created by Norwegian painter Truls Espedal who has created all of the band's artwork since 2001's Monumension.
 The album received very positive reviews from music critics, and sold around 1,400 copies in the United States its first week of release, landing at position no. 16 on the Top New Artist Albums (Heatseekers) chart.

 Background

 According to Ivar Bjørnson, "The album came on the heels of our 2009 tour with Opeth, which introduced us to a lot of new people who discovered we might actually be something other than what they thought and it was good for us.
 It was a fresh, energetic album and it presented us to people in a little bit of a new way."
 The band had toured the United States with Opeth in May 2009.